Bird of Paradise Drooping Leaves — Why the Petioles Lose Their Rigidity

 - 1

 Check soil moisture first.
-Dry soil + drooping = underwatering.
-Wet soil + drooping = root rot.
-This single test determines the entire course of action.
+Dry soil plus drooping points to underwatering.
+Wet soil plus drooping points to root rot.
+This single test determines most of the course of action.

 - 2